axiomzen/Look-Alike/coffee/kdtree.coffee.md

           len = @keys.length
           key = @keys[depth % len]

  - Insert the current node into the queue, with priority being the distance between point and subject.
 If normalize is true (default), then calculate distances with standard deviations.
+When weights are given, they will be applied in `util.distance`.
+If `weights` is undefined, it will be ignored.

           if options.normalize
-            dist = util.distance subject, node.val, stdv: @stdv
+            dist = util.distance subject, node.val, stdv: @stdv, weights: options.weights
           else
-            dist = util.distance subject, node.val
+            dist = util.distance subject, node.val, weights: options.weights

           Q.insert node.val, dist